 2013 UPDATE: Check out for Mama Doni’s new releases, Mama Doni’s Jewish Holiday Party(DVD) and Mama Doni: The Acoustic Jewish Holiday Collection (CD), available beginning November 12 at Amazon.com, BarnesandNoble.com, iTunes, FYE Stores, See of Sound, and directly through Mama Doni’s website.
 This collection of Chanukah themed songs is set to acoustic and bluegrass sounds creating a warm, sentimental vibe.
 Highly recommended.
 See YouTube video playlist below to check out some of these sweet sounds for songs like “A Chanukah Love Song, ‘Eight,'” “Honey This Ain’t Money,” and “Chanukah, Oh Chanukah” which contains Hebrew and English verses.

-A Kindie Christmas by Bay Area band The Hipwaders is not your typical holiday album.
-The album features 10 original songs is filled with a diverse array of sounds ranging from funk in “It’s Wintertime” to country rock in “Santa’s Train,” which features Santa coming down the tracks in a red hopper car full of toys, and the R.E.M.-like sound of “Wake Up.”
+A Kindie Christmas by Bay Area band The Hipwaders is a holiday classic and offers a unique take on holiday jams.
+The album features 10 original songs filled with a diverse array of sounds ranging from funk in “It’s Wintertime” to country rock in “Santa’s Train,” which features Santa coming down the tracks in a red hopper car full of toys, and the R.E.M.-like sound of “Wake Up.”
 Other songs include “Tinsel & Lights,” a nostalgic ode to festive traditions, and “Christmas Vicuna,” a humorous tale about a South American camel who dreams of flying like a reindeer.

-A 2010 Honors Award winner from the National Parenting Publication Association (NAPPA), the album plays just like any other produced by The Hipwaders despite it’s holiday content.
-A Kindie Christmas is the perfect alternative to the classic carols of the season and will have your family rockin’ around the Christmas tree and beyond.
+A 2010 Honors Award winner from the National Parenting Publication Association (NAPPA), A Kindie Christmas is the perfect alternative to the classic carols of the season and will have your family rockin’ around the Christmas tree and beyond.

-Dan Zanes’ fans will have another reason to celebrate the upcoming holiday season with the re-release of Christmas in Concord.
+Dan Zanes‘ fans will have another reason to celebrate the upcoming holiday season with the re-release of Christmas in Concord.
 The mini-album which celebrates the old Christian tunes that have been a part of Christmases in Zanes’ hometown of Concord, NH, for generations also has two new songs which feature Pulitzer Prize winning author Suzan-Lori Parks.
 Parks brings rich, soulful accompaniment in my favorite song, “Rise Up Shepherd and Follow.”
 The song was initially performed at a legendary local venue for people in need, known as the Friendly Kitchen.
-Later that weekend while driving to New York, they wrote “I’m Counting the Days Until Christmas” while reminiscing about their fathers’ experiences in the military.
+During a road trip, Zanes and Parks wrote “I’m Counting the Days Until Christmas” while reminiscing about their fathers’ experiences in the military.
 As with most of Zanes’ work, there is a feeling of joy in being surrounded by, creating and sharing music.
 Christmas in Concord carries the same feeling.
 Coupled with a nostalgic backstory, a well chosen collaboration and Zanes’ soft rasp, classics like “Joy To the World,” “Deck the Halls” and “Silent Night,” are sure to warm your heart as you snuggle and share your own stories with your loved ones.
-Christmas in Concord can be heard and purchased through Festival Five Records and Amazon, as well as other regular media outlets.
+Christmas in Concord can be heard and purchased through Dan Zanes’ official site and Amazon, as well as other regular media outlets.

-It’s Santa Claus by Ben Rudnick & Friends contains renditions of traditional holiday tunes that don’t stray too far from the sounds of the originals but certainly showcase the group’s signature folksy rock style.
-Among the album’s eight tracks, there is one original song, the title track.
-“It’s Santa Claus” is a bouncy tune that is just as jolly as the man in the red suit.
+It’s Santa Claus! by Ben Rudnick & Friends contains renditions of traditional holiday tunes that don’t stray too far from the sounds of the originals but certainly showcase the group’s signature folksy rock style.
+The title track, “It’s Santa Claus,” an original on the album, is a bouncy tune that is just as jolly as the man in the red suit.